emwap/signature-paper/paper.md

 The interface code can bridge different representation formats.

 Without the `Signature` language, we would have to write a C wrapper around the generated function.
-\todo{Clarify what you mean by "parametric" and "change together with the generated code".}
 A wrapper written in C is not polymorphic, but declared with concrete types, like `int` or `double`.
 In contrast, the Feldspar functions are often polymorphic and the concrete types are decided at compile time.
 A handwritten wrapper would have to change for different concrete types, and thus becomes a maintenence burden.